Blendify/blender-manual/trunk/blender_docs/manual/getting_started/installing/configuration/introduction.rst

    used to reference relative paths.

 If you trust the source of your blend-files, you can enable *Auto Run Python Scripts*.
-This option is meant to protect you from malicious Python scripts that someone can include inside a Blender file.
+This option is meant to protect you from malicious Python scripts that someone can include inside a blend-file.
 This would not happen by accident, and most users leave this option on to automatically run scripts often used in advanced rigs (such as "Rigify" that controls the skeleton of a human rig).